 - Learning for personal growth

 Empathy and ability to work in a team, intrinsic motivation, ability to overcome conflicts, sustainability: social competencies are becoming increasingly important against the background of the complex and unclearly defined tasks of the modern professional world.
 Learning in the future should increasingly focus on personal development.
-This applies to both formal (additional) education and business education.
+This applies to both formal (additional) education and trends in business education.
 Flexible work styles and organizations that clearly see their goal and go towards it require people with an appropriate attitude, able to easily adapt to learning situations and open to new things, curious and willing to experiment, as well as experienced in managing appropriate tools and methods.
 It’s important to grow holistically as a person and as a professional in order to be able to effectively transform organizations.

-Compared to the past, 2020 will focus more on topics related to social skills because organizations want and should strive for a higher degree of maturity, which also means that they need to develop their staff .
+Compared to the past, 2020 will focus more on topics related to social skills and trends in business education because organizations want and should strive for a higher degree of maturity, which also means that they need to develop their staff .
 We may use a lot of digital tools and robots, but we are still dealing with people.
 According to it, we should not lose sight of how we relate to each other and how we want to cooperate.
 Employees require not only flexible thinking, that is, the ability to think independently and in a non-standard way, but also great competence in eliminating uncertainty.
 They must be able to deal with contradictions.
 When it comes to personal development, managers are increasingly becoming important sparring partners for their employees.

 - Individual support on the learning path